sharvan9515/datascience_automation/README.md

    python -m automation.pipeline iris.csv target --max-iter 15 --patience 3
    ```

    The script produces a detailed log of each agent step.
-If the environment
+The pipeline checks
-   variable `OPENAI_API_KEY` is set, the orchestrator consults the OpenAI API for
+   that the environment variable `OPENAI_API_KEY` is set before starting.
-   smarter decisions; otherwise if there is no llm access it should raise an error
+   When provided the orchestrator consults the OpenAI API for smarter decisions;
+   otherwise it raises an error.
 After completion you will find:

    - `pipeline.py` – assembled code for the final pipeline
    - `output/` – directory containing logs, iteration history and a short report